Imam bayıldı (imam bayildi); it’s one of those dishes – along with shepherd’s salad – that we always loved to eat when we first moved to Turkey.

 So, how do we make imam bayıldı?
 This is the process that takes place in our house for our imam bayıldı recipe.

-Once you’re happy that your aubergines have softened but still have a bit of firmness, place them onto a baking tray with the side where you made the cut facing upwards – and leave them to cool.
+Once you’re happy that your aubergines have softened but still have a bit of firmness, place them onto a baking dish or tray with the cut side facing upwards – and leave them to cool.

 Peppers Or Not?